-You Have Hear Ed Sheeran Gush Over Being a New Dad: "It's the Best Thing That's Ever Happened to Me" - E!
+You Have to Hear Ed Sheeran Gush Over Being a New Dad: "It's the Best Thing That's Ever Happened to Me" - E!
 Online

 Overall, he said his "lifestyle has completely shifted," such as by getting up early and exercising.

 "I used to do everything to excess, like real excess," Sheeran said.
 "Like, I would go to a restaurant and be like, 'Oh, I like the look of that.
 And like the look of that.
 And like, I'll just, I'll eat all of that.'
 I loved drinking everything in sight and all the other stuff.
-And I just found, like, when Cherry was six months pregnant, I was like, right at this point, water might break anytime and I'm just going to stop excess and just be available and be the husband that I'm meant to be.
+And I just found, like, when Cherry was six months pregnant, I was, like, right at this point, water might break anytime and I'm just going to stop excess and just be available and be the husband that I'm meant to be.
 And yeah, and then from there it's kind of been like clean, healthy living."